DLR-RM/rafcon-task-planner-plugin/pages/documentation/PlanningSetupForm.md

 This button provides information about the current configuration.
 To be fully functional the configuration of 'State pools', and the 'Type file' are required.

 It shows:
-- All configured State pools
+- All configured state pools
-- A list of all configured Pddl Actions
+- A list of all configured pddl actions
-- A list of all available Types
+- A list of all available types
-- A list of all available Predicates
+- A list of all available predicates